Revolutionizing aneurysm and AVM treatment and research

 These brain bursts are a serious problem.
 Ruptures happen frequently and the need for more research into treatment techniques is critical to lowering death and disability rates.

 To help change the outcome for those affected by these conditions, Barrow accepts challenges by taking on patients who are deemed ‘inoperable’ by others.
+See what we achieved in 2019 by downloading the Impact Report below.

 Transforming lives through cutting-edge aneurysm and AVM research